-We identified our median employee by using 2017 base salaries, our consistently applied compensation measure, for all individuals, excluding our CEO, who were employed by us on December 31, 2017 (annualized in the case of permanent full-time and part-time employees who joined the Company during 2017).
+We identified our median employee by using 2018 annual total compensation, our consistently applied compensation measure, for all individuals, excluding our CEO, who were employed by us on December 31, 2018 (annualized in the case of permanent full-time and part-time employees who joined the Company during 2018).
 After identifying the median employee, we calculated the annual total compensation for that employee using the same methodology used for our CEO's annual total compensation as disclosed in the Summary Compensation Table, including base salary, bonus, stock awards, option awards, non-equity plan compensation, and all other compensation.